theimowski/master-thesis/docs/section-application.md

 In case the `id` was correct and album was found (`Some album`), `choose` WebPart (line 5) applied.
 Otherwise, if `Db.getAlbum` turned out to return `None` (album was not found) then `never` (line 20) WebPart was used.
 WebPart `never` always "fails" (returns `None`), causing the composed typed route to return `None` as well and marking the WebPart as not applicable for the request.
+In practice this would mean, that the control would fall-back to handler for denoting 404 Not Found (album with the id was not found).
 Besides `editAlbum` took an additional `id` parameter of type `int` to identify a proper album, similar logic was followed as in listing {{fsmusiccreatealbum}} (in case the album was found):

 * distinction between two allowed HTTP methods GET and POST was made,